 It costs millions of dollars to start a business, let alone expand it to another market.
-If the market is a foreign one, costs can skyrocket, often before an organization even knows what’s happening.
+If it is doing business globally and the market is a foreign one, costs can skyrocket.
+Often before an organization even knows what’s happening.

 There are not only costs in the host country for a multinational enterprise (MNE), but there are costs in the home country as well.
-MNEs must indeed take stock of exchange rates in their home countries, as well as the possible regulations preventing them from setting up shop in certain host countries.
+MNEs must indeed take stock of exchange rates in their home countries.
+Also the possible regulations preventing them from setting up shop and doing business globally.

 Yet there are other intangible costs associated with many global business decisions.
 These costs are the ethical ones that can occur when businesses move into foreign markets.
-They are many, but three of the biggest ones can possibly make MNEs take a step back from certain markets.
+They are many.
+Three of the biggest ones can possibly make MNEs take a step back from certain markets.

-Businesses are all about their profits, but they are also all about their reputations.
+Businesses are all about their profits.
+They are also all about their reputations.
 If the PR isn’t good, the profits won’t be either.
 When businesses engage in dubious practices, especially in global markets, not only do their profits take hits, but it’s their reputations which suffer the most damage.

 Fiji Water became the target of bad PR and a huge reputation hit when it was accused of greenwashing.
 This relatively new term is a product of modern business’s efforts to appear more environmentally friendly and the failure to actually be so.